FAC-11/week-4-TAAA/README.md

 >to be informed if there is no dinosaur names starting with her typed letters

 ### Stretch Goals
-- [ ] User is given random autocomplete suggestions, rather than alphabetical
+- [ ] User is given suggestions which are selected according to some logic, rather than alphabetical
 - [ ] Have a beautiful drop down menu rather than gross HTML defaults

 ## HOW (describing the journey to completion)